Imaging Se diffusion across the FeSe/SrTiO$_3$ interface: Formation energy of selenium diffusion

-$\mu_\mathrm{Se_{2}}(T, p)$ in equation \ref{eq:2} is the chemical potential for the selenium dimer molecule, which depends on temperature and pressure and will be derived in the following section.

-In order to calculate the formation energy, we first fully relaxed the pristine STO supercell with a double-layer \TiO\ termination.
+To calculate the formation energy, we first fully relaxed the pristine STO supercell with a double-layer \TiO\ termination.
 The calculated distance between the double \TiO\ layers is 2.19 \AA, which is very close to our experimental value of $\sim 1.9\pm0.3$ \AA, and confirms the validity of our relaxed structure.
 We then calculated various oxygen vacancy configurations and their relaxed crystal structures and energies $E^\mathrm{DFT}_{n\mathrm{O_{vac}}}$ for each case.
-Consecutively we replaced each oxygen vacancy with a selenium atom and again relaxed the supercell to obtain $E^\mathrm{DFT}_{n \mathrm{Se}}$ and the final structures presented in main Figs. 4(a)-4(d) and Fig. S\ref{fig:figSDFT}.
+Consecutively we replaced each oxygen vacancy with a selenium atom and again relaxed the supercell to obtain $E^\mathrm{DFT}_{n \mathrm{Se}}$ and the final structures presented in Figs.\ \ref{fig:fig4}(a-d) and Fig.\ \ref{fig:figSDFT}.